Azathothep/neongine/README.md

 - A serialization system with references kept between entities, components, systems and assets
 - ... and much more!

-You can find an example pong game made using the engine [here](https://github.com/Azathothep/neongine-pong)!
+Find here an [example pong game](https://github.com/Azathothep/neongine-pong) made using the engine!

 ## Getting Started